Rural Conservation Alliance NEWS -- April 2015

 Most Endangered?
 See Maps

---The application, if approved, would change the purpose of use of water from "irrigation" to "sand and gravel washing" for mining anywhere on over five thousand acres including the eastern gateway of La Bajada Mesa, a NM cultural landscape.
+--The application (noticed in 2012), if approved, would change the purpose of use of water from "irrigation" to "sand and gravel washing" for mining anywhere on over five thousand acres including the eastern gateway of La Bajada Mesa, a NM cultural landscape.

 --This could not only lead to the loss of the geological integrity--the grandeur of this oceanic Gateway landmark from I-25 & Waldo Canyon Road, but would result in environmental and cultural degradation of land that has been historically, culturally and environmentally significant to New Mexico for hundreds of years.